Snixy Kitchen

 Puffed Quinoa Crumble with Macadamia and Candied Ginger Yogurt Topping

 My tiny baby is turning one tomorrow, which I think officially expires the "I just had a baby" excuse from the arsenal of reasons why it took me a week to respond to your e-mail.
 While I still stink at e-mails, my goal of breakfast prep is alive and well.
-So when noosa reached out to try their new tart & sweet flavors, I wanted to create the perfect crunch to toss on top.
+I wanted to create the perfect crunch to toss on top of yogurt.
 I've been throwing homemade cardamom granola over yogurt bowls all January, but this puffed quinoa crumble filled with macadamia nuts and candied ginger is my latest yogurt topping anthem.

 Puffed Quinoa Crumble with Macadamia and Candied Ginger Yogurt Topping